 DB 460 CBV

-Unique among self-loading concrete mixers, this highly compact, agile, economic version vehicle ensures a yield of 4.0 m3 of concrete and a daily productivity rating of up to 90/100 m3.
+Unique among self-loading concrete mixers, this highly compact, agile, economic version vehicle ensures a yield of 4.0 m³ of concrete and a daily productivity rating of up to 90/100 m³.
 The vehicles belonging to the DB 460 range, used as an alternative to small and medium-sized concrete-mixing systems, are endowed in any case with the characteristics of extreme mobility, flexibility and autonomy.
-Thanks to the inclusion of a reliable, innovative, computerized system for the management of the production process (FBC), the quality of the certified concrete produced directly on site, is very high, and the risk of errors on the operator’s side is minimised.
-Constancy, repeatability and concrete batch quality are among the peerless advantages ensured by the technology adopted for the CBV versions of the self-loading concrete mixers from the FIORI GROUP range.
+Driving reversibility, control of the concrete mix, 360° unloading and optimal visibility from the cockpit (no need to leave the cockpit), all allow the operators to use the DB 460 B in full safety while obtaining maximum production efficiency.
+Ideal for all applications, the DB 460 B is an affordable, particularly reliable, vehicle.

 The equipment on the CBV includes a sophisticated dosing system, instantaneous and final control on the quality of the concrete, including a proportional indication of the obtainable SLUMP.
 The humidity percentage can be input and the load automatically recalculated so that the water/cement ratio remains constant.
 The printing of a specific report makes the concrete produced certifiable for any organization, purchaser, works management, or project manager.